ElliotG/ReviewNinja-Welcome/ReadMe.md

 line of code in the diff.
 You can also switch to the conversation to see comments on the whole pull request.

+---Does this end end up fixing the thing I want?----

 Line notes have flags to indicate what is going on in the code, too.
 Flags are as follows: